Anak Agung Gede Ngurah Puspayoga: Early life and education

-Puspayoga was born on July 7, 1965 in Denpasar, Bali.
+Anak Agung Gede Ngurah Puspayoga was born on 7 July 1965 in Denpasar, Bali.
 His father, Cok Sayoga, was a prominent PDI-P party figure in Bali, having a close relationship with the party's chairman, Megawati Sukarnoputri, since the 1980s.
 He obtained his bachelor's degree from Ngurah Rai University in 1991.

 Career

 Puspayoga hold his first political office as the member of Bali's local parliament from PDI-P in 1999.
 He became the mayor of Denpasar the following year, a position which he would hold for eight years.
 In 2008, he won the Bali gubernatorial election, running along with I Made Mangku Pastika.
 He then served with Pastika as his deputy until 2013.

 He ran for Bali's governor office in 2013, choosing Dewa Nyoman Sukriawan as his running mate.
 He subsequently lost the election to the incumbent governor and former superior, Pastika.

-On October 26, 2014, the newly elected Indonesian President Joko Widodo named him as Minister of Cooperatives and Small & Medium Enterprises.
+On 26 October 2014, the newly elected Indonesian President Joko Widodo named him as Minister of Cooperatives and Small & Medium Enterprises.

+Family

+He is married to I Gusti Ayu Bintang Darmawati, who was appointed as Minister of Women Empowerment and Child Protection in 2019.